DQNEO/babygo/README.md

 * No dependency to any libraries.
 Standard libraries and calling of system calls are home made.
 * Lexer, parser and code generator are hand written.
-* Emit assemble code which resutls in a single static binary.
+* Emit assemble code which results in a single static binary.

 It depends only on `as` as an assembler and `ld` as a linker.